 Choosing between no deposit car finance and a low deposit car loan is one of the first decisions many Kiwi buyers face.
-Both can get you into your next vehicle quickly, but the costs and approval chances differ.
-This guide explains the key differences, pros and cons, and which option might be right for you.
+Both can get you into your next vehicle quickly, but the overall cost and approval timeframes can differ.
+This guide explains the key differences, pros and cons, and which option may be right for you.

-No deposit car finance allows you to drive away without paying anything upfront.
-The entire cost of the vehicle is covered by the loan, and you repay it through instalments over the agreed term.
-It is the fastest way to get on the road with $0 deposit.
+No deposit car finance means you may be able to drive away without paying an upfront cash deposit.
+The full vehicle cost is financed (subject to lender criteria), and you repay it through regular repayments over the agreed term.

-A low deposit car loan requires a small upfront payment, usually between $500 and $2,000.
-This reduces the total amount borrowed and can sometimes improve your approval chances and interest rates.
+A low deposit car loan includes a small upfront payment, often around $500 to $2,000.
+This reduces the amount financed and can help lower repayments.
+In some cases, it can also improve approval strength because the lender is financing a smaller amount.

 Comparison: No Deposit vs Low Deposit Car Finance